-Border Crossings is an initiative connecting filmmakers with academics in order to collaborate with each other and make documentary films based on research stories.
+Border Crossings was an initiative connecting filmmakers with academics in order to collaborate with each other and make documentary films based on research stories.

 The initiative aids academics in communicating their research and allows filmmakers to source stories in need of an author.
 It builds partnerships; creates opportunities for research and knowledge to be translated into insightful and engaging non-fiction films; and provides filmmakers with access to table-turning research stories.

-This year, Open City Documentary Festival relaunched Border Crossings with a £5,000 development fund.
-A runner’s up prize of £2,500 will also be awarded.
+In 2018, Open City Documentary Festival relaunched Border Crossings with a £5,000 development fund.
+A runner’s up prize of £2,500 was also be awarded.

 Applications for Border Crossings 2018 have now closed.
 More than 380 applications were received, from which 12 filmmakers and 12 academics were selected.
 Those who met at our initial ‘speed-dating’ initiative in May will now form teams in order to pitch projects to experts at a live pitch event at Open City Documentary Festival 2018 in September to decide which two teams will receive the development funding.